fermmm/simple-validator-react/README.md

 That opens a sandbox webpage where you can test the validator in the browser.

+## Known bugs:

+Underline glitch when the input text gets scroller vertically or horizontally.

 ## Donate

 If you like this library and want it to become something even better, please donate [here.](https://www.paypal.me/fermmm)